dfinity/portal/docs/tutorials/02_create_your_first_app/06_add-frontend.md

 # Step 6 - Adding the frontend

-We will use vanilla JavaScript to our dapp in order to keep things as simple as possible.
+We will use vanilla JavaScript for our dapp in order to keep things as simple as possible.

 ## Update `index.html` in the frontend canister